damomarco/receipt_tracker/docs/readme.md

 4.  **Capture or Upload**: Take a photo or upload images.
 The app will process them and suggest a trip based on the receipt's date.
 5.  **Review and Save**: Review the extracted data and click "Save Receipts".
 6.  **Filter by Trip**: Use the dropdown at the top of the main screen to filter which receipts are visible.
+7.  **Search & Filter**: Use the search bar to find receipts by merchant or item name in real-time.
+Click the "Filter" button for advanced options like filtering by date, category, or amount.
-7.  **Analyze Your Spending**: Expand a trip in the list to view its "Trip Summary," which shows a percentage-based breakdown of expenses by category for that trip.
+8.  **Analyze Your Spending**: Expand a trip in the list to view its "Trip Summary," which shows a percentage-based breakdown of expenses by category for that trip.
-8.  **Ask Questions About All Receipts**: Tap the chat bubble icon to open the global chat.
+9.  **Ask Questions About All Receipts**: Tap the chat bubble icon to open the global chat.
 Ask questions like "How much did I spend in total on my Japan 2024 trip?"
-9.  **Manage Receipts**: View all your receipts on the main screen, grouped by trip and then by date.
+10. **Manage Receipts**: View all your receipts on the main screen, grouped by trip and then by date.
-10. **Edit or Delete**: Use the icons on each receipt card to edit its details or delete it.
+11. **Edit or Delete**: Use the icons on each receipt card to edit its details or delete it.
-11. **Export Data**: Click the "Export" button for any trip or day to download a CSV file.
+12. **Export Data**: Click the "Export" button for any trip or day to download a CSV file.

 ## Privacy